 A Declaration of Performance (DoP) is a statement made by the manufacturer, declaring the performance of their product in relation to specific essential requirements.
 This includes information such as the product’s performance characteristics, suitability for intended use, and compliance with the CPR.
 A DoP must accompany each construction product and be made available to customers upon request and is a legally binding document and must be provided with the construction product before it is placed on the market.

-Why do you need to comply with the Construction Product Regulations?
+Why do you need to comply with the Construction Products Regulation?

 As a manufacturer, you must ensure that your products comply with CPR.
 This includes performing relevant testing, providing appropriate technical documentation, and affixing the CE marking to your products.
 The CE marking demonstrates that your products meet the relevant EU regulations, including the CPR.